russelljjarvis/teiili/docs/scripts/Building Blocks.md

 from teili.models.neuron_models import DPI
 ```
 ### 1D
-The WTA building block comes in two slightly differen versions.
+The WTA building block comes in two slightly different versions.
 The versions only differ in the dimensionality of the WTA.
 ```
 # The number of neurons in your WTA population.
-# Note that this number is squared in in the 2D WTA
+# Note that this number is squared in the 2D WTA
 num_neurons = 50
 # The number of neurons which project to your WTA.
-# Note that this number is squared in in the 2D WTA
+# Note that this number is squared in the 2D WTA
 num_input_neurons = 50
 my_wta = WTA(name='my_wta', dimensions=1,
              neuron_eq_builder=DPI,